 - 4.2.1 Vehicular access to the development will be provided from High Street via a new site access.
-The access will be located to the south of the existing site access and will lead to a ramped connection to the basement car parking.
-The access ramp accommodates a single vehicle and operates in bi-directional or shuttle working controlled by a traffic signal and security gate at street level.
+The access will be located to the south of the existing site access and will lead to a ramped connection to basement car parking.
+The access ramp accommodates a single vehicle and operates in bi-directional or shuttle working, controlled by a traffic signal with automatic bi-fold doors at street level to provide security to the car park entrance.
 The vehicle crossover and waiting area are sufficiently wide to accommodate an arriving vehicle whilst it waits for an exiting vehicle to clear the ramp.
 The vehicle waiting to access the basement will not block the footway. - 4.2.2 The ramp has been designed with reference to guidance published by the Institute of Structural Engineers, namely their 'Design recommendations for multi-storey and underground car parks'.
 The ramp is provided with short sections of gradient at 1:6, with 1:12 gradient transitions zones provided to prevent vehicles from grounding.
 As the ramp bends its centre line is no steeper than a 1:12 gradient.
-Appendix G of this report provides vehicle tracking for the ramp and the associated basement car park. - 4.2.3 For vehicles exiting the site onto the High Street, a car driver visibility splay of 2.4m x 43m and a pedestrian visibility is provided. - 4.2.4 At the back of footway a pedestrian visibility splay of 2.1m x 2.4m is provided at the point the ramp connects with the highway, as shown on drawing PB5253-SK02 in Appendix E. - 4.2.5 Bicycles wishing to access the basement parking area will be able to use the ramp.
-Cyclists will also have the option to access the basement from the ground floor of the development using the lifts or stairs in the buildings cores.
+Appendix G of this report provides vehicle tracking for the ramp and the associated basement car park. - 4.2.3 For vehicles exiting the site onto the High Street, a car driver visibility splay of 2.4m x 43m and a pedestrian visibility of 2.1m x 2.4m is provided at the point the ramp connects with the highway, as shown on drawing PB5253-SK02 in Appendix E.

+4.2.4 Cycles wishing to access the basement parking area will be able to use the ramp.
+Cyclists will also have the option to access the basement from the ground floor of the development using the lifts or stairs in the buildings' cores.
 Visitors to the development using bicycles will also be able to use short term cycle parking on the ground floor of the development.